AlanBennyOfficial/2BCA-A/ChronologicalOrder.md

 - To **download raw file**, click the file → then click **“Download raw file”** in GitHub.

 ---
-## 🔸 Chronological Order of Programs and Folders

-The table below lists all .py files found under c:\GitHub\2BCA-A, ordered by file modification time (oldest → newest).
-To regenerate the table after adding/modifying files, run the Python snippet that follows.

 <!-- FILE_TABLE_START -->
 | Date modified | File |